 11) 2nd Shift Minimum Minutes - Enter the minimum number of minutes required for a second shift

-Reporting Categories are custom categories set in System Preferences or on the Setup Assistant.
-These can be customized for your organizations use.
-Any Location Reporting Categories that have been created will be listed on this tab along with a selector to choose the option within the Category.
+Location Reporting Categories are custom categories set in System Preferences or on the Setup Assistant.
+These categories are the Parent Reporting Categories, which can be customized for your organization's use.
+Any Parent Location Reporting Categories that have been created will be listed on this tab along with a selector to choose the option within the Category.
+Click here to learn more about Location Reporting Categories.